dfenjves/front-end-student-materials/06-p5js/05d-arrays-and-loops.md

 ### Step 2: `for` every bubble in the array

-What if inside of `draw` we were constantly looping over the `bubbles` array.  **For** every item we should call the `ellipse` function to draw the bubble.
-Let's give it a shot, we need 3 pieces of information for the `for` loop.
+What if inside of `draw` we were constantly looping over the `bubbles` array?  **For** every item we should call the `ellipse` function to draw the bubble.
+Let's give it a shot - we need 3 pieces of information for the `for` loop.

-- **Where to start:** well array indexes start at `0` so that seems like a good place to me.
+- **Where to start:**  Array indexes start at `0` so that seems like a good place to me.
-- **When to end:** We don't want to keep looping if we're past the end of the array so how about up to `bubbles.length`, *whatever that value is currently*.
+- **When to end:** We don't want to keep looping if we're past the end of the array, so how about up to `bubbles.length`, *whatever that value is currently*.
 - **How to count:** Definitely wouldn't want to skip over anything in the array so by `1` works fine.

 All together that's something like: